JasonYu1/napari-raman-widget/README.md

 directory - or an output folder you set in the Loading section, which is switched to on connect.

+## Supporting your hardware

+> **For most users, adapting the platform to different microscope hardware
+> requires changes only in `raman-control`.** Typically, you only need to
+> update its **collector** to communicate with your Raman spectrometer or
+> detector and its **DAQ implementation** to communicate with your DAQ board
+> and connected devices.
+The napari widget and MDA engine use the existing
+> `raman-control` interface and should not require hardware-specific changes.

 ## Install

 For normal use, install the widget directly from GitHub: